Challenging Dodd-Frank: State National Bank of Big Spring v. CFPB

 The Competitive Enterprise Institute, the 60 Plus Association, and the State National Bank of Big Spring, Texas are challenging the constitutionality of the Consumer Financial Protection Bureau (CFPB).
 The CFPB is a regulatory agency that has used its enormous, unchecked power to restrict and drive up the cost of financial products like mortgages and credit.

-The lawsuit, currently before the U.S. District Court for the District of Columbia, argues that the structure of the CFPB violates the Constitution's separation of powers because the agency is insulated against meaningful checks by the legislative, executive, and judicial branches of government.
+The lawsuit argues that the structure of the CFPB violates the Constitution's separation of powers because the agency is insulated against meaningful checks by the legislative, executive, and judicial branches of government.